-KEI organizes cultural field trips and activities in Moscow, Vladimir and Suzdal, and an extended excursion to St. Petersburg.
+KEI organizes cultural field trips and activities in Moscow, an overnight field trip to Kazan or Vladimir and Suzdal, and an extended excursion to St. Petersburg.
 Transportation, lodging and admission for planed activities are included in the program fee.
 KEI reserves the right to change planned excursions for destinations of equal value and interest.
 Excursions may change based on availability, local festivals and interest.
 Academic year and multiple term students participate on planned excursions during their first term of study.

 This city is the political, economic and cultural capital of Russia with close to 900 years of history, art and architecture.
 Among its most famous sites are the Kremlin, Red Square, Kutafya Tower, Archangel Cathedral, Annunciation Cathedral, St. Basil’s Cathedral, Lenin’s Tomb, GUM, Tverskaya Ulitsa, The Arbat and Tretayakov Gallery.
 In addition to visiting architecturally, historically and politically significant sites, KEI plans cultural activities such as the Russian Ballet, Russian Circus and/or roundtable discussions with American diplomats and business people.